Meet Our Alumni

 – Oscar Azofeifa, M.Eng. in Energy Systems (Spring 2018)

 “The Energy Systems program stays true to its objective of providing students with holistic insight to the entire picture in regards to the energy challenge, and the skills and knowledge to proffering solutions to different aspects of it.
 The Energy Systems graduate degree program is very flexible, in a good way!
 It allows students to pick the courses and educational paths that align with their interests and background, all within a framework of course.

 Everyone at the program is really helpful and will work with you to achieve your goals – educational, career and otherwise.
 Professors help guide your course choices and are an amazing resource to everything educational (projects, network with other professors, courses, career advancement).
-Amy is an amazing person and resource.
+Amy (McCullough, the program coordinator) is an amazing person and resource.
 Get to know her!
 You’ll need it!